Top 13 Hiking Trails in Halifax

 For the more adventurous hiker, the Bluff Wilderness Trail offers a challenging and rewarding experience.
 Located near Timberlea, this trail is part of the larger Chebucto Wilderness Area and consists of four interconnected loops totalling approximately 30 kilometres.
 The trail takes hikers through diverse landscapes, including mixed forests, barrens, and stunning views from high ridges.
 The Bluff Wilderness Hiking Trail is known for its rugged terrain, making it suitable for experienced hikers seeking a full-day or overnight backcountry adventure.
 Along the way, hikers can enjoy the tranquillity of pristine lakes, panoramic views, and the opportunity to spot local wildlife.

-This trail is a 20 minutes drive from the city or 1 hour by bus.
+This trail is a 20-minute drive from the city or 1 hour by bus.

 Musquodoboit Trailway